Nastia Liukin Lifts Leg In Black Spandex Bodysuit During Yoga Workout

 Nastia looked to accessorize the style with a small pair of earrings and a set of white sneakers.
 She also added a black hair tie to match her body-hugging ensemble.

-She wore her long, blond hair slicked back off of her forehead.
+She wore her long, blond hair slicked back off her forehead.
 The strands were tied into a tight bun at the back of her head.
 In the background of the shot, a brown yoga mat and a wooden accent table could be seen.

-In the caption of the post, the athlete talked about the importance of ditching disposable water bottles and bags, and encouraged her fans to opt for reusable bottles and containers instead.
+In the caption of the post, the athlete talked about the importance of ditching disposable water bottles and bags and encouraged fans to opt for reusable bottles and containers instead.

-Nastia’s over 1 million followers were quick to show their support for the post by clicking the like button more than 8,300 times within the first 18 hours after it was uploaded to her account.
+Nastia’s over 1 million followers were quick to show support for the post by clicking the like button more than 8,300 times within the first 18 hours after it was uploaded to her account.
 Her supporters also left nearly 60 messages during that time.

 “Love this pic, and we stopped buying plastic bags last year and stick to reusable containers!
 And I always have a swell bottle with me,” one follower stated.